vector-express/vectorexpress-api/README.md

 ### <a name="available-analyzers">Available analyzers</a>

+#### <a name="analyzer-get-svg-unit">/svg/get-svg-unit/</a>

+Gets the unit from an svg document.
+Also returns an `explicit` parameter which is true if the unit is explicitly set. (otherwise the unit is px, as per the svg standard)

 #### <a name="analyzer-svg-groups">/svg/groups/</a>

-Returns a list of all groups in an SVG.
+Returns a list of all groups in an svg.

 #### <a name="analyzer-svg-linearmovement">/svg/linearmovement/</a>

-Simulates 2D linear movement along all paths in the SVG.
+Simulates 2D linear movement along all paths in the svg.
 This can be used for 2D CNC estimation, for example laser cutting, routing, knife cutting and more.

 | Option | Type | Description |
 |:-------|:-----|:------------|